nkoilada/lda/README.md

 		...
 		###EOF###

-To create a input file in the above format, do:
+To create an input file in the above format, do:

 		for each document d:
 			print ### doc id ###